Everything You Need to Know About Primary & Noncontributory Endorsements

 From document tracking and onboarding to certificate of insurance (COI) compliance and request for proposal (RFP) broadcasting, vendor management is naturally accompanied by myriad moving parts.

-Luckily, cutting-edge automated software remains vigilant over expirations, deficiencies, and other liabilities—automatically flagging and notifying businesses in-app for an easy return to compliance.
+Luckily, cutting-edge automated software keeps track of expirations, deficiencies, and other liabilities—automatically flagging and notifying businesses in-app for an easy return to compliance.

-While juggling third-party processes can feel like a handful, innovations such as Business Credentialing Services (BCS) full- and self-service software streamlines the complete scope of your project from hiring to completion, so you can create safer relationships, stave off risk, and focus on running your business.
+While juggling third-party processes can feel like a handful, innovations such as bcs full-service and self-service software streamlines the complete scope of your project so you can create safer relationships, stave off risk, and focus on running your business.

 To learn more, schedule a demo or contact us today.